teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 <img src="https://github.com/teeekay/CarND-Traffic-Sign-Classifier-Project/blob/master/examples/KeeprightuntrainedmodelL1maxpool.png?raw=true" width=300>
 <img src="https://github.com/teeekay/CarND-Traffic-Sign-Classifier-Project/blob/master/examples/KeeprighttrainedmodelL1maxpool.png?raw=true" width=300>

-<U><B>Figure 10:</B><I> L1 Pool Feature map for keep right sign before and after training</I></U>
+<U><B>Figure 12:</B><I> L1 Pool Feature map for keep right sign before and after training</I></U>

 ---

-I created code to enable visualization of the feature maps for any image at all stages where the map was still rectangular (before flattening) which is in code cell .
+I created code to enable visualization of the feature maps for any image at all stages where the map was still rectangular (before flattening) which is located in code cell 35.
 I found that the output of the layer 1 max pooling stage provided the best visual clues to how the model was working.

-Figure 10 presents the feature maps for a "Keep Right" sign image before and after the model has been trained.
+Figure 12 presents the feature maps for a "Keep Right" sign image before and after the model has been trained.
 Whereas in the initial model the arrow and edge of the sign generally appear to have lower weighting, after being trained, these are the areas that are given highest weights and other areas of the sign are given no weight.

 ### Additional Work

 ---

 |Area | Investigate |